AriFordsham/GHCWiki/working-conventions.md

 ## The Bug Tracker

 We organise our work (both bug fixing and feature requests) using the Trac bug tracker.
-There are links to the bug tracker in the sidebar under "View tickets" ad "Create ticket".
+There are links to the bug tracker in the sidebar under "View tickets" and "Create ticket".

 The following are GHC-specific policies regarding the fields of the Trac bug tracking system.
 (See also [the bug reporting guidelines](report-a-bug).)